 It’s about the journey, not the destination – this was a mere stepping stone on my path.

 I believe we may have never created SELF Journal had it not been for experimenting with Amazon.

 - Creating a Complimentary Partnership: Allen and I learned how to work together and saw how much our skills worked well together.
 It meant we were able to focus on the tasks we loved and enjoyed rather than trying to wear all the hats.

 - About sourcing great manufacturers in China and how to work with them on products.

 - How to sell on Amazon, from creating a product page to Amazon PPC advertising which we can later use with our own BestSelf products.

-- How to import products from China (which can be pretty complicated and stressful when you’re new), this meant we had a good idea how it worked for when Kickstarter rolled around.
+- How to import products from China (which can be pretty complicated and stressful when you’re new), meant we had a good idea of how it worked when Kickstarter rolled around.

 - Not to follow the money, but rather focus on solving the problems and people will be happy to pay for the solution

 Last note: We didn’t just up and leave Amazon, as we had stock and systems in place we’re currently in the middle of selling the business.
 A great book I read earlier this year that helped me understand this process was Built to Sell.

 If you also want to build a sellable business I’ll be sharing more in the next few months about systems and processes that will essentially buy your time back by leveraging other people and software better.